-Nowadays its common to work remotely and there’s no arguing that a coffee shop is the first thing that comes to mind.
+Nowadays it's common to work remotely and there's no arguing that a coffee shop is the first thing that comes to mind.
 All that ambiance and craving for coffee just makes you feel excited to get your hands dirty especially for freelancers.
-With large companies trying to adapt the creative approach, the number of remote workers are drastically increasing allowing them to give full autonomy.
-However, for those who want to work with a different environment apart from a coffee shop, they usually look for a cozy place that offers coffee and relaxing ambiance, usually co-working spaces.
+With large companies trying to adapt the creative approach, the number of remote workers is drastically increasing allowing them to give full autonomy.
+However, for those who want to work with a different environment apart from a coffee shop, they usually look for a cozy place that offers coffee and a relaxing ambiance, usually co-working spaces.
 These two are the common grounds that qualifies an ideal place for remote work.
-For this article, I’ll keep the meaning of coffee shop to describe the workplace as conventionally its the most accessible.
-From the days you’ve been working, haven’t you noticed anything in terms of your productivity?
+For this article, I'll keep the meaning of coffee shop to describe the workplace as conventionally its the most accessible.
+From the days you've been working, haven't you noticed anything in terms of your productivity?
 Have you been keeping track of your time and output?
-Subconsciously the only thing we care about is the output but we don’t mind much of our time.
-I’ve been working in coffee shops for years now and I know how it works.
-I’ve tried tons of ways from the internet yet some don’t work.
+Subconsciously the only thing we care about is the output but we don't mind much of our time.
+I've been working in coffee shops for years now and I know how it works.
+I've tried tons of ways from the internet yet some don't work.
 You only have a limited time in the shop so why not do the best ways to maximize your productivity?
-I’ve compiled some of my ways on how to maximize your productivity in working in a coffee shop.
+I've compiled some of my ways on how to maximize your productivity in working in a coffee shop.
 The situation may be different for you but these are just based on my experience.

 1. Use the Pomodoro Technique

 Now how do you use this technique you ask.
 The picture above is the example of the physical timer but I use the Be Focus app for Mac as its visible on my menu bar to conveniently track my progress.
-You can download the same on your phone and may look for similar apps that does the same.
+You can download the same on your phone and may look for similar apps that do the same.

 2. Use noise-canceling headphones

-I use these avoid distractions.
-We can’t avoid that at some point there will be people who’ll be distracting and their gossips can be heard all across the shop.
+I use these to avoid distractions.
+We can't avoid that at some point there will be people who'll be distracting and their gossips can be heard all across the shop.
 I sometimes do coding at the shop so I have a playlist ready for a coffee shop experience.
 Similarly, I advise you to create your own to avoid streaming plus saving the pain of internet download.
-Spotify has a lot of pre-made playists for that ambience.
-You may also play an artificial environment music from coffitivity.
+Spotify has a lot of pre-made playlists for that ambiance.
+You may also play a piece of artificial environment music from coffitivity.
 If you need intense focus, I recommend you use brain.fm as its scientifically proven that their music can help you concentrate though it comes with a price.
-I personally tried it and it works but I don’t use it all the time as I’m more fond of my own playlist.
+I personally tried it and it works but I don't use it all the time as I'm more fond of my own playlist.
 If you chose to prefer natural noise, you may skip this hack.
 Ambient noise does work for some people and another way to default your option.

 For those who were asking, I use the Sony MDRX 1000 as my headphones